 A majority vote is needed for the adoption.

-As the process develops we will place more information on this page.
+As the Plan progresses we will continue to update this page.